World Rugby Pacific Nations Cup: History

 In the first year only it was called the Pacific 5 Nations and did not include Australia.
 Australia had been invited to take part in the inaugural 2006 tournament but decided against sending a team stating that they wanted to focus on their domestic competition.
 The inaugural tournament kicked off 3 June 2006 and was played in a round-robin format, with some games being held in Australia.
 The Junior All Blacks won all of their matches en route to winning the 2006 tournament.
 The inaugural tournament was a success in providing a platform for Pacific states and Japan in gaining valuable exposure.

 Australia A joined an expanded competition for the 2007 season.
 The inclusion of Australia A meant that the tier 2 teams would have an even greater number of matches in the buildup to the 2007 Rugby World Cup.
 For Australia, it provided a stepping stone for Wallaby selection.
 Following the 2008 tournament, however, the ARU announced Australia A would not play in 2009 due to the current economic environment.
 Australia has not participated again until 2022.

 In 2008, the New Zealand Māori team replaced the Junior All Blacks in the competition.
 The New Zealand Rugby Union (NZRU) had decided that the New Zealand Māori needed to play more matches at home and that the Junior All Blacks would not be assembled in 2008 for reasons of "player welfare."
 The Junior All Blacks returned for the 2009 tournament, but no New Zealand team has participated since then.

 From 2010 to 2012, the Pacific Nations Cup was a four-team tournament, contested by Japan, Fiji, Samoa and Tonga, with Samoa winning in 2010 and 2012, and Japan winning in 2011.

 In January 2013, the IRB announced that both the United States and Canada teams would be joining the 2013 competition on a permanent basis.
 For the first time, the reigning champion Samoan team did not compete as they took part in a competition in South Africa.

+2024 Pacific Nations Cup advertising during the Finals series hosted in Japan.